PeterEriksson/spotify-app-peter/README.md

 # 🎶 TrackTrends - See your Spotify stats

-TrackTrends is a webapp that gives insight about your Spotify experience: top artists and top songs.
+TrackTrends is a webapp that gives insight about your Spotify experience.

 User can play previews of songs and select them as favorited.
-In the favorited-page the user can then make an action with these favorited songs - either add them to liked songs on Spotify or create a new playlist on Spotify.
+In the favorited-page the user can make an action with these favorited songs - either add them to liked songs on Spotify or create a new playlist on Spotify.

-In the Discover page the user can explore new tracks.
+In the Discover page the user can explore new tracks based on user's most played artists.

 Link to site: https://tracktrends.vercel.app/